 - Broadcast and print journalism

 Department faculty advisors are available to consult with students for academic advising.

-Students who are planning a major or minor in Italian, or who have questions about initial placement or study abroad integration or course planning, should always feel free to request an advisement appointment either using the online request form on the RLL website, or by e-mail to email@example.com.
+Students who are planning a major or minor in Italian, or who have questions about initial placement or study abroad integration or course planning, should always feel free to request an advisement appointment either using the online request form on the Romance Languages and Literatures website, or Email Romance Languages and Literatures .
 A faculty advisor will reply and provide guidance and suggestions.

 The Linda Rock Scholarship is awarded twice annually to students majoring and sometimes minoring in Italian who have applied to and been accepted by a study abroad program.
 The award is granted on the basis of academic merit, but financial need can also be taken into consideration.